 Arkansas has, for many years, used an ACT score of 19 on each subject area assessment as the benchmark for readiness for college-level work.
-Although ACT scores are an important predictor of student success, they should be used in combination with other student-related data, such as high school GPA, student demographics and measures of student motivation to succeed.
-Using data analytics, we should provide better indicators of the likelihood of student success in college-level courses and clearly identify the efforts needed to get more students college ready, realizing that those indicators may vary by student demographics, such as age or socio-economic status, and by post-secondary program in which the student enrolls.
+Although ACT scores are an important predictor of student success, they should be used in conjunction with other student-related data, such as high school GPA, student demographics and measures of student motivation to succeed.
+Using data analytics, we should provide better indicators of the likelihood of student success in college-level courses and clearly identify the efforts needed to get more students college ready.
+It is important to realize that these interventions may vary by student demographics, such as age or socio-economic status, and by the post-secondary program in which the student enrolls.